NerdcoreSteve/react-redux-presentation/simple-react-with-components/README.md

-# simple-react
+# simple-react-with-components
-simple react example
+simple react with components example

 just run `npm run install-all`
 It runs just fine but causes and error at the end, not sure how to stop that from happening.